 When asked what’s lacking at their firms, law employees are most likely to report a lack of work-life balance and workplace equity.
 Make sure you’re making those areas a priority.
 Regularly reevaluate your culture and adjust your policies and processes at every stage of your law firm growth to continuously support a business that works for everyone.

 Bring Business Skills and Tools to the Table

-Because lawyers are not typically trained as businesspeople, formal training and development will also help your growing firm as a business.
+Because lawyers are not typically trained as businesspeople, formal training and development is important.
 Look to legal continuing education programs, as well as formal business management courses for your partners and senior attorneys.

-Naturally, this business acumen must be paired with the technology and tools to run your firm like a business.
+Naturally, these skills should be paired with the technology and tools you need to run your firm like a business.
 These include:

 - Time tracking and billing: Adopting a system that records every action taken within your software not only reduces time spent on manual billing and time tracking, it also churns out valuable metrics that inform your growth.
 Unless your valuable hours are accurately recorded and billed, your growth will be stymied.

 - Task management: As your firm grows, automating workflow and assigning tasks to appropriate staff ensures your firm can build efficiency.
 Streamlined collaboration leverages employees’ skills and improves performance across the board.
 Delegation becomes not only easy, but second nature, when tasks, deadlines and reminders are mechanized.